Clothing not only outdoors

 The outdoors clothing is filled with more technology, attention and is getting more differentiated.
 It can make things look unnecessarily confusing.
 The synthetic materials got closer to natural materials in some aspects and the natural materials are becoming a greater part of the technical clothing.
 But the basics remain unchanged.
 We just distinguish in the variety more sharply because the lines among their properties and uses are more delineated.
 This is what we personally always look at, it hasn't changed much:

 There’s always going to be a degree of deception present on the market.
 The garment doesn’t have to be expensive.
 We use expensive pieces of clothing alongside inexpensive ones.
 The technologies have trickled down to budget options, so if the garment does what it needs to be doing for us, it is all that we need to buy.
 These manufacturers can make a product that is difficult to find elsewhere even when the price is no object so we shouldn’t discard them.
 They may, or may not be behind in sustainability, you may or may not consider, and the durability may, or may not be a factor.
 One needs to consider this within the particular scenario (the intended use, specific item, etc.).
 Some materials can’t be had for a low cost.
 When we need these, we buy them instead of the options that don’t feature them.
 We sit down and think what we need not what we are told would be nice to have and we certainly might possibly need (most certainly not).
 It saves us money for things we will need next.
 When some features are real-world practical and useful to us, often combined with low-weight/bulk requirement in this field, we look for them and get them (not for the price tag which can be deceiving both ways).
 The false economy can also put pressure on your wallet and needles wasting.
-The reality is all things will have to have their value reflected in the price we pay for them, and that value reflected values we respect and hold dear.
+The reality is all things will have to have their real value reflected in the price we pay for them (with money or otherwise), and that value will have to reflect values we respect and hold dear.

 We consider down when we need maximum warmth in a dry environment.
 At -10C the frost is dry and comfortable, and the zero is reassuringly far.
 At this point and below, people typically appreciate the best weight to warmth ratios.
 When not, the jacket as such is put aside for when it’s needed, and a more breathable garment is used.
 The chances are that you are moving and don’t face winds.
 Water-resistant/waterproof outer shell improves down jacket loft capacity in higher humidity.

-We consider whether we need the down performance to be more versatile.
+We consider whenever we need the down performance to be more versatile.
 It has the best weight to warmth ratio everywhere except the prolonged dump conditions (at the temperatures of 0 to 5C and up).
 It copes with the humidity for some time, especially if alternated with drier periods (like spending nights in dry).
 We stay away from nasty treatments of down (PFC), what harms nature harms us and our kids.
 The water-resistant outer shell will further improve the down jacket loft capacity in changing humidity.
 Keeping in mind that when we choose an overkill product for insulation or features for the particular use, we end up with less ideal piece of clothing and carry more weight.

 If the conditions are humid most of the time or continuously, and staying warm is a problem (even using down), we look for synthetic insulation or wool because the advantage of the down fill is diminishing.
 The synthetic insulation can now be very compact, packable, lightweight and also warm for most scenarios.
 It maintains these properties in a humid environment.
 We can find quickly what are the top sorts at a given time.
 They are used for clothing for some time, further worked on and used more widely.
 The practice confirms the marketing claims, or not, and the relevant information is accessible more easily than ever through the good of the Internet.